xoap-io/xoap-powershell-dsc-configurations/README.md

 ### Local usage

-On most supported Windows versions you don´t have to do anything.
-On windows versions prior to Windows Server 2016 or Windows 10 you should install Windows Management Framework 5.1.
+On most supported Windows versions, you do not have to do anything.
+On windows versions prior to Windows Server 2016 or Windows 10, you should install Windows Management Framework 5.1.
 You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=54616).

 #### Compile and Apply